docker/docs/_includes/content/compose-matrix.md

-In addition to Compose file format versions shown in the table, the Compose itself is on a release schedule, as shown in [Compose releases](https://github.com/docker/compose/releases/), but file format versions do not necessairly increment with each release.
+In addition to Compose file format versions shown in the table, the Compose itself is on a release schedule, as shown in [Compose releases](https://github.com/docker/compose/releases/), but file format versions do not necessarily increment with each release.
 For example, Compose file format 3.0 was first introduced in [Compose release 1.10.0](https://github.com/docker/compose/releases/tag/1.10.0), and versioned gradually in subsequent releases.